-Will the market wait and see how the USD/JPY pair moves after filling the gap?
+Will the market wait and see how the USD/JPY pair moves after the gap has been filled?

 29.10.2024